klfman/slate/source/index.md

 }
 ```

+Note: If you want to `fileinto` another folder, make sure to create it first!
+Alternatively, you can use `fileinto :create "Foldername"`.

 Developermail has full sieve support.
 Refer to the [RFCs](http://sieve.info/documents) for detailed
 information, or adapt one of our examples!